ta-interaktiv/ta-interactive-public/README.md

 ## Configuration

-Every project has its own `config.json`-File in which you should set the properties (like distributionpath etc.)
+To start with a new project, duplicate the `empty` folder in `./content/clone-project` and rename it.
+Every project has its own `config.json`-File in which you should set the properties (like distributionpath etc.).
+These files are used in the basic setup:

+* app.js (the main Backbone view for your infographic project)
+* config.json (some setup things for each project like dist path and so on)
+* custom.css (basic css stylings, individually loaded for each project)
+* ./data/ (you can add all kind of files here, they will be compiled. datasets, movies, whatever..)
+* ./imgs/ (put all your images here
+* index.jshtml (we use .jshtml for the template system in backbone, you'll be fine with it, it's basically html)

 ## Run the local server with Gulp in Console